avgupt/NeuralArt/README.md

 * [TensorFlow NST Tutorial](https://www.tensorflow.org/tutorials/generative/style_transfer)
 ## Extenstion Aimed to be done in future:

-Extend the mobile application to stylize videos
+Extend the mobile application to stylize videos.